Warnex04/FishDeepLearningModel/README.md

 ## Evaluation

 Once the model is trained, its performance is evaluated on the testing dataset.
-The evaluation metrics used for this project include accuracy, precision, recall, and F1 score.
+The evaluation metrics used for this project include accuracy, precision.
 These metrics provide insights into the model's ability to correctly classify different fish species.

 ## Usage

-To use the trained model for fish recognition, follow these steps:

-1. Install the required dependencies mentioned in the `requirements.txt` file.
-2. Load the trained model weights.
-3. Preprocess the input fish image.
-4. Pass the preprocessed image through the model.
-5. Obtain the predicted fish species.
+(Todo)

 ## Results